daryamakavchik/kupipodariday-backend/README.md

 ## Functionality:

-- Registration;
+- registration
-- Authorization;
+- authorization
-- Presents feed;
+- presents feed
-- Adding/editing presents;
+- adding/editing presents
-- Thematic selections;
+- thematic selections
-- Profile editing;
+- profile editing
-- Others' profiles and wishlists;
+- others' profiles and wishlists
-- Searching for a profile by name/mail;
+- searching for a profile by name/mail
-- Request form for users who wish to chip in;
+- request form for users who wish to chip in
-- Copying a present to user's own profile.
+- copying a present to user's own profile

 ## Tech stack: